Enabling Approximate Joint Sampling in Diffusion LMs: Experiments

 \subsection{Experimental Setup}

-We consider two different state-of-the-art diffusion language models as base models for our empirical investigation.
-We consider a pretrained-only model (Dream-7B-Base) and an instruction-tuned model (Dream-7B-Instruct)~\cite{ye2025dream}.
+We consider four different state-of-the-art discrete diffusion language models as base models for our empirical investigation.
+We consider a pretrained-only model (Dream-7B-Base, Llada-7B-Base) and an instruction-tuned model (Dream-7B-Instruct, Dream-7B-Coder)~\cite{ye2025dream}.
+While \method\ can be use to obtain more tighter ELBO numbers, we focus our evaluation on solely the generative performance of different methods.
 Recall that, generating multiple tokens per denoising step leads to a deviation from the true underlying distribution.
 We therefore compare performances of different methods as a function of number of tokens $K$ generated for each denoising step.
 For simplicity of the setup, we generate the same number of tokens for each denoising step.
 We use the base model's unmasking logic for our experiment (unless specified).
-Dream models' unmasking logic chooses positions with the least entropy.
+Dream models' unmasking logic chooses positions with the least entropy and Llada uses the most confident token.